 - 3. Repeat the previous steps for each of the remaining virtual machines in the master pod. - 4.
-For the vRouter virtual machine, change Network adapter 1 to the network that has DHCP Internet access available, see Pod Internet Access.
+For the vRouter virtual machine, change Network adapter 1 to the network that has DHCP Internet access available as well as making sure that the MAC is set to Automatic, see Pod Internet Access.